 Final Thoughts on the Best Degree Path to Becoming a Dietitian or Nutritionist

-For those with a passion to help others and an interest in nutrition and health, a career as a dietitian or nutritionist might be a good choice.
-The first step in pursing this career is to obtain the proper education.
-Both dietitians and nutritionists must hold a bachelor’s degree, preferably from an accredited institution, and become licensed within the state they wish to practice.
+If you have a passion to help others and an interest in nutrition and health, a career as a dietitian or nutritionist might be a good choice.
+The first step is to obtain the proper education.
+Both dietitians and nutritionists must hold a bachelor’s degree, preferably from an accredited institution, and become licensed in the state they wish to practice.
 Supervised training in the form of an internship is also required for the career.

 5 Jobs You Can Get With a Degree in Health Sciences and Nutrition